 Everyone wants to save money on energy, right?
 And everyone wants to do less laundry, right?
 Well, you can do both at the same time!

 If you wash your clothes every time you wear them, you’re putting unnecessary wear and tear on the fabric.
 Not to mention, you’re wasting a lot of water.

 And there is no reason to wash your clothes in hot water.
 Cold water washing is just as effective for more of your laundry needs.
 Plus, washing your clothes in cold water will reduce the amount of work your water heater has to do.

-And this doesn’t just apply to your air filters; the same goes for your refrigerator coils and other appliances as well.
+This doesn’t just apply to your appliance air filters; the same goes for your refrigerator coils and other appliances as well.
 Keeping them free of dust is a great way to cut down on your monthly electric bill.

-One of the easiest ways to save money on your electric bill is by using a programmable thermostat.
-A programmable thermostat will automatically lower the temperature in your home at night and lower your usage during peak times.
+One of the easiest ways to save money on your electric bill is by using a programmable thermostat that will automatically lower the temperature in your home at night and lower your usage during peak times.